SEND

 Cerebral Palsy.Org.UK: Help and advice; school support and resources; grants and benefits.

-NDCS: National Deaf Children’s Society provide parent support, resources and advice
+NDCS: National Deaf Children’s Society: provides parent support, resources and advice

 Diabetes UK: Advice and support for parents of children with type 1 diabetes in school.